broadinstitute/warp/pipelines/broad/dna_seq/germline/joint_genotyping/reblocking/ReblockGVCF.changelog.md

 # 2.2.0
 2024-07-09 (Date of Last Commit)

-* Updated ReblockGVCF.wdl to run in Azure. cloud_provider is a new, required input.
+* Updated ReblockGVCF.wdl to run in Azure. cloud_provider is a new, required input

 # 2.1.13
 2024-07-01 (Date of Last Commit)